 Build your knowledge, core skill areas and your leadership potential.
 Possible secondment to a different area of the public sector, to a charity or to the private sector to support your development.

 Year 3 – Final 12-month posting to deepen your knowledge and leadership experience.

 Preparations for your final end-of-scheme assessment leading to successful completion of the programme.

 Classroom learning will include:

 Up to £55k

 If you successfully complete the scheme and are promoted, you could earn around £45k to £55k.

 You’ll have a unique chance to work on issues that really matter, and to gain experience internally and externally.
-It’s the best foundation for promotion and long-term progression.

-Promotion and successful completion of the scheme will see you earn around £45k to £55k, while other benefits include the Civil Service pension scheme, professional qualifications, flexible working, season ticket loans, sports and social activities, childcare assistance and more.
+Other benefits include the Civil Service pension scheme, professional qualifications, flexible working, season ticket loans, sports and social activities, childcare assistance and more.

 If you pass the online tests, you'll be invited to attend a half-day assessment at one of our assessment centres in either London or Newcastle.